billyjbryant/git-assure/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## License